 Errors in PCV were identified in 21.7% of cases, with median percent discrepancy of 12.5%.
 For a recorded PCV of 20% within the medical record, the discrepant REDCap value may be between 17.5% and 22.5%.

 Errors in iCa were identified in 33.7% of cases.
 An actual ionized calcium of 1.0 mmol/L could be recorded in REDCap between 0.98 mmol/L and 1.02 mmol/L (using median discrepancy percent 2.4%).
-The extreme range of this recording in the trauma registry could be 0.75mmol/L to 1.25mmol/L (using a maximum discrepancy percent 21.5%).
+The extreme range of this recording in the trauma registry could be 0.75mmol/L to 1.25mmol/L (using a maximum discrepancy of 21.5%).

 The above findings suggest that initial data generated by the trauma registry may benefit from a broader quality control initiative.
 This seems most beneficial in the areas of continuous variables, although there are other categorical variables i.e. blunt trauma (yes/no), surgery performed (yes/no), blood products administered (yes/no) whose error rate approached 10%; these areas may also require modification.
 It is unknown if the areas of more common error, and associated degrees of error, found within the CSU-VTH are consistent with other VTCs.
 Therefore, the below project will evaluate data from The Ohio State University, University of Pennsylvania, University of Minnesota, MedVet Chicago, and Auburn University to determine data quality using similar methods.
 Authors at the CSU-VTH will work with authors at other VTCs to perform quality control on the larger database using a medical records system approach.
 This project will be performed by a DVM/MS student Troy Cabral (TC) who has specific training in data analysis, and has received NIH scholar funding to investigate the data quality and accuracy of trauma cases entered into REDCap.